Guarantee family snuggles galore this December with our Complete Guide To Making A Book Advent Calendar for all ages!

 And there’s no reason to stick just to festive-themed reads.
 You could easily add a few more general books into the mix, particularly for older children whose longer chapter books will likely keep them busy beyond December anyway.

 We love the idea of adding a couple more general books on kindness and good deeds too – perfect for reminding children about the importance of community spirit, especially at this time of year.
-And for older children, joke, puzzle and non-fiction books are great options too.

 In true Jolly Festive style we’ve created a free printable book advent calendar diary just for you!